 This just shows that organizations have a long way to go when it comes to understanding mental health difficulties or how to support employees1 who are struggling with them (and that’s one out of every seven employees, according to the latest studies).

 How does employee mental health affect the bottom line?

-- 50% of employees with anxiety can’t sustain close relationships — good interpersonal relations are the cornerstone of high employee engagement; mental health issues throw a wrench in that, making it difficult for employees to connect with their colleagues2.
+- 50% of employees with anxiety can’t sustain close relationships.
+Good interpersonal relations are the cornerstone of high employee engagement; mental health issues throw a wrench in that, making it difficult for employees to connect with their colleagues.

 Burn-out: a burning workplace issue